Own-Data-Privateer/hoardy-mail/README.md

 - is written in Python instead of Perl and requires nothing but the basic Python install, no third-party libraries needed;
 - allows all UNICODE characters except `\n` in passwords/passphrases (yes, including spaces, quotes, etc),
-- provides `--seen` option and uses it by default for destructive actions, so you won't accidentally delete any messages you have not yet fetched;
+- provides a bunch of options controlling message selection and uses `--seen` option by default for destructive actions, so you won't accidentally delete any messages you have not yet fetched even if your fetcher got stuck/crashed;
 - provides GMail-specific options,
 - has other subcommands, not just `imaparms delete`.